pdf-analytics/python-pdf-analytics-client/docs/introduction.rst

 Examples
 ========

-This example asserts there is the *figure.png* image on page 4 inside the *demo.pdf*
+This example asserts there is the *figure.png* image on page 4 inside the *demo.pdf* PDF file.

 .. code:: python